da4nik/iframe_reloader/README.md

-dataUrlAttribute | Attribute to get url for request, or if it is link, url will get from href attribute replacementContainerAttribute | Attribute to change content of successfully loaded page and current page iframeId | id of created iframe if needed
+dataUrlAttribute | Attribute to get url for request, or if it is link, url will get from href attribute replacementContainerAttribute | Attribute to change content of successfully loaded page and current page iframeId | id of created iframe if needed onload | Callback on successfully loaded page onerror | Callback on error or abort loading page